mikeizbicki/ucr-cs100/textbook/assignment-help/strtok/README.md

 As a general rule, only use `strtok` when parsing a single string and use `strtok_r` whenever you parse multiple strings.
 Also, you must always specify what `saveptr` you are using when using `strtok_r`.

-Here is a quick cheatsheet that summarizes the features we covered:
+Here is a quick cheat sheet that summarizes the features we covered:
 * `strtok` can be used to parse strings
 * function setup for `strtok` and `strtok_r`